-What is the BEST Skoliosis Treatment in Malaysia?
+What is the Best Skoliosis Treatment in Malaysia?

 Skoliosis develops very gradually, and most of the time, parents or children will only notice slight structural misalignments when the child is 10 – 14 years of age.
 As they say, prevention is the better cure, and this can never be truer when put into the context of skoliosis management.
 The younger the child is when diagnosed with skoliosis, the faster we can be proactive and start managing the curvature.
 Remember this when it comes to your health: the longer you wait for it to get worse, the longer you have to wait for it to get better!

-What are some of the Causes of Scoliosis?
+What are Some of the Causes of Scoliosis?

-There are, however, many causes for skoliosis as explained below:
+There are, however, many causes for skoliosis, as explained below:

 NEUROMUSCULAR SCOLIOSIS ACCORDING TO THE “AMERICAN ACADEMY OF ORTHOPEDIC SURGEONS”:

-According to the American Academy of Orthopedic Surgeons, a Neuromuscular Scoliosis (Skoliosis) is the abnormal spinal curvature that results from malformations or disorders of the brain, brain stem, spinal cord or muscular systems.
+According to the American Academy of Orthopedic Surgeons, Neuromuscular Scoliosis (Skoliosis) is the abnormal spinal curvature that results from malformations or disorders of the brain, brain stem, spinal cord, or muscular systems.
 In some cases, neurological skoliosis results from a combination of one or all these issues.
 Muscles need input from nerves for them to function properly.
 So, in a neurological skoliotic (scoliotic) condition, the function of nerves and then muscles are impaired, leading to inappropriate balance and alignment of the spine or trunk (chest).
 A Neuromuscular curve is the primary cause of a pelvic rotation (obliquity).
 Often, a pelvic rotation is further complicated with a pelvis tilts, with one side higher than the other.
 Frequently, kyphosis is also concurrently present.

 NEUROLOGICAL TYPE ACCORDING TO THE “SCOLIOSIS RESEARCH SOCIETY.”